Any SEO can tell you about times where managing SEO is truly frustrating. I can think of three examples from my own experience:

 The share of voice represents the percentage of traffic you should be receiving based on the keywords you track.
 You identify it based on the keyword’s estimated click-through rate and multiplying by its search volume.

-And this dashboard helps establish your share of voice for the managed keywords set.
+And this dashboard helps establish your share of voice for the managed keywords set, great for the SEOs and content and digital marketing teams within your organization.

 Part III.
 Dashboards that help report the value of SEO regularly